brooklyncentral/clocker/index.md

 * You can manage and scale Swarms or clusters in real time.

 ## Getting started
 To use these blueprints you have two options.
 You can build the open source [Apache Brooklyn](http://brooklyn.apache.org/) and add the BOM files manually.
-Alternatively you can use a pre-packed application management platform Cloudsoft AMP [AMP](http://www.cloudsoft.io/products/) which is built on the foundation of Brooklyn plus additional features such as a rich UX, blueprint QA and commercial support available from Cloudsoft.
+Alternatively you can use a pre-packed application management platform [Cloudsoft AMP](http://www.cloudsoft.io/products/) which is built on the foundation of Brooklyn plus additional features such as a rich UX, blueprint QA and commercial support available from Cloudsoft.

 ### Apache Brooklyn